 As part of obtaining reasonable assurance about whether OPIC's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements noncompliance with which could have a direct effect on the determination of material financial statement amounts and disclosures.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported in accordance with Government Auditing Standards or OMB Bulletin 19-01.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported in accordance with Government Auditing Standards or OMB Bulletin 19-03.